culturecreates/artsdata-data-model/index.md

 ### Provenance

 Data is great, but it is not the ultimate truth, and without context it can quickly lose our trust.
-To maintain trust   the provenance of the data is important.
+To maintain trust it is important that we track provenance.
 For example, data on a specific performing arts event has a specific date.
 But what if that date changes, and how can the data source be verified?

 To track provenance Artsdata.ca uses metadata attached to Named Graphs.
 Each data source is stored in a seperate graph with its metadata.
 This approach to track provenance is generally called **Named Graph IDs**, and is used in place of reification or N-ary relationships.
 Each graph has metadata about provenance including dates when the data was collected.
-In addition, data collected from a web page is grouped under the schema:WebPage and includes the date when the the web page was cralwed.
+Each web site used to extract data will be stored in seperate graph.
+Direct imports from spreadsheets or existing triple stores are also stored in seperate graphs.
+In addition, when data collected from a web page, the schema:WebPage includes the date when the web page was last crawled.

 In the future we will likely switch to RDF\*/SPARQL\* inorder to have more granular provenance data on individual statements.